 “I have always thought that your fate and reputation and your legend will ultimately be decided as a U.S. player by how you perform against Mexico.
 Those will be the games you remember and cherish.
 We talk about the hatred, that is bred out of respect.
 They fear us and vice versa, because we have a mutual respect.”Tim Howard, 2015

 The US National Team currently ranks higher than Mexico.
 The USA is ranked 11, while Mexico recently dropped to 14.

-The rivalry between Mexico and USA soccer also exists in the women’s game.
+The rivalry between Mexico and USA soccer exists in the women’s games.

 How Many Times Has Mexico Beat USA Soccer?

 In 73 games, Mexico has beaten USA 36 times, giving them a 49% win ratio.

 The US has beaten Mexico a total of 22 times, giving them a 30% win ratio.

 Who Has Won More Games Mexico vs USA?